Handel's Messiah at Malvern Priory was a resounding success

 More than 180 singers came together in Great Malvern Priory on Saturday 11 February for a Feast of choral singing.

 It was this appetising programme that attracted around 85 guest singers, from across the county and beyond, to the Come & Sing workshop.
 Morning and afternoon rehearsals were followed by tea with home-made cakes and a short evening concert.
-The audience were treated to the fruits of the practising and Richard Knight said afterwards:
+The audience were treated to the fruits of the practising and conductor, Richard Knight, said afterwards:

 'The MFC Come and Sing Day was great fun: lots of rousing singing of choral classics, fuelled by lots of tea and cake; what better way to deal with a cold February day?
 It was a brilliant example of what participating in music-making can do for a sense of community'